Vikings: Valhalla

-Vikings: Valhalla, or simply Valhalla, is a historical drama streaming television series created by Jeb Stuart for Netflix.
-It is a sequel to History's Vikings, filmed in County Wicklow, Ireland.
-Set one hundred years after the events of Vikings, the series chronicles the beginning of the end of the Viking Age, marked by the Battle of Stamford Bridge in 1066.
-The 8-episode first season premiered on February 25, 2022.
-With a 24-episode order announced in November 2019, the series was officially renewed for a second and third season in March 2022.
+Vikings: Valhalla, or simply Valhalla, is a historical drama television series created by Jeb Stuart for Netflix that serves as a sequel to Vikings.
+The eight-episode first season premiered on February 25, 2022.
+With a 24-episode order announced in November 2019, the series was renewed for a second and third season in March 2022.
 The second season premiered on January 12, 2023.
-The third season is set to premiere in 2024.
+The third and final season premiered on July 11, 2024.

 Premise

-Vikings: Valhalla is set more than 100 years after the events of Vikings; in England, tensions between the descendants of the Vikings (Norse or "Danes") and native English reach a bloody breaking point.
+Set more than 100 years after the events of Vikings; in England, tensions between the descendants of the Vikings (Norse or "Danes") and native English reach a bloody breaking point.
 The Norse also clash amongst themselves over conflicting Christian and pagan beliefs.

-The beginning of the series depicts the St. Brice's Day massacre in 1002 and intends to conclude with the end of the Viking Age, marked by the Battle of Stamford Bridge in 1066.
+The beginning of the series depicts the St. Brice's Day massacre in 1002 and covers the beginning of the end of the Viking Age.